opensearch-project/OpenSearch/qa/os/README.md

 This project contains tests that verify the distributions we build work correctly on the operating systems we support.
-They're intended to cover the steps a user would take when installing and configuring an Elasticsearch distribution.
-They're not intended to have significant coverage of the behavior of Elasticsearch's features.
+They're intended to cover the steps a user would take when installing and configuring an OpenSearch distribution.
+They're not intended to have significant coverage of the behavior of OpenSearch's features.

 There are two types of tests in this project.
 The old tests live in `src/test/` and are written in [Bats](https://github.com/sstephenson/bats),